Yury Dmitriev: Restoring the names

-The thousands executed over 14 months from October 1937 to December 1938 fall into three broad groups.
+The thousands executed at Sandarmokh over 14 months from October 1937 to December 1938 fall into three broad groups.
 Many were from Karelia, a total of 2,344 free inhabitants of the republic.
 A smaller number (624) were forced "settlers" (i.e. peasants exiled to the North after the collectivisation of agriculture).
-A great many of those shot (1,988) were already prisoners of the Belbaltlag (White Sea Canal) camp system.
+A great many of those shot (1,988) were already prisoners of the Belbaltlag (White Sea Canal) forced labor camp system.
 A smaller group of 1,111 prisoners were brought there from the Solovki island prison.
-Together they made up almost half of those shot during the Great Terror in Karelia.
+Together they made up almost half of those shot in Karelia during the Great Terror.

 "Alongside hard-working peasants, fishermen and hunters from nearby villages," wrote Yury Dmitriev wrote:[15] "there were writers and poets, scientists and scholars, military leaders, doctors, teachers, engineers, clergy of all confessions and statesmen who found their final resting place here."

 In 2003, in addition to his Books of Remembrance, Dmitriev also published a collection of documents about the construction of the White Sea-Baltic Canal and the fate of the numerous prisoners and "special settlers" engaged in its construction.